-After conducting the inquiries within the meaning of Article 570 of this Code, the authority in charge of keeping criminal records shall issue:
+After conducting the inquiries within the meaning of Article 570 of this Code, the authority in charge of keeping criminal records shall issue a ruling about rehabilitation when it confirms that the conditions mandated by the law have been met.

-- 1) a ruling declaring that the conditions for legal rehabilitation do not exist; - 2) a ruling on legal rehabilitation.
+1) a ruling declaring that the conditions for legal rehabilitation do not exist;

+2) a ruling on legal rehabilitation.